intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/known_issues.md

 ### Start Spark task before all executor is scheduled.

-This issue may leads to slower data processing.
+This issue may lead to slower data processing.
 To avoid this, you can set `spark.scheduler.maxRegisteredResourcesWaitingTime` to a larger number, the default value is `30s`.
 Or you can load property file named `spark-bigdl.conf` from bigdl release package.

 ```shell
 # set spark.scheduler.maxRegisteredResourcesWaitingTime